RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures: Introduction

-The primary contributions of this work are \begin{enumerate} \item An open source \cite{this_work} efficient compilation scheme for quantum error correction systems which support native continuous angle resource states.
-We improve over baseline proposals by an average of $2\times$ in total program execution time. \item Compilation which directly accounts for the inherent non-deterministic behavior of continuous angle resource state production; we introduce the notion of real-time recompilation depending on the prior success of production and consumption of these states. \item An improved architecture for local resource state production which reduces total space (ancilla) requirements while simultaneously reducing the total runtime of programs on these systems.
-Even in the most constrained architectures, our compilation method results in an average $1.65\times$ improvement. \item Real system measurement latencies restrict the amount and frequency of classical recompilation that can occur without incurring excessive idling on the quantum system; our compilation scheme easily adapts to any hardware platform and dynamically selects the frequency of recompilation: to our knowledge, the first of its kind to do so.
+The primary contributions of this work are \begin{enumerate} \item \acronym: An open source \cite{this_work} efficient realtime scheduling protocol for QEC systems which support native continuous angle resource states.
+We improve over baseline proposals by an average of $2\times$ in cycle count. \item Scheduler which accounts for inherent non-deterministic behaviour of continuous angle resource state production; we introduce the notion of real-time rescheduling depending on the prior success of production and consumption of these states. \item An improved architecture for local resource state production which reduces total space (ancilla) requirements while simultaneously reducing the runtime of programs on these systems.
+Even in the most constrained architectures, \acronym{} results in an average $1.65\times$ improvement in cycle time. \item Measurement latencies restrict the frequency of classical recomputation that can occur without incurring stalls on the quantum execution; our scheme easily adapts to any hardware platform and dynamically selects the frequency of realtime updates (recomputation) of classical data structures used: to our knowledge, the first of its kind to do so.
 This real-time control consideration is extensible to other QEC systems. \end{enumerate}